Transcription and Translation: Unveiling the Language of Life

 CRISPR‑based epigenome editing

 Recent advances allow scientists to modulate the activity of RNA polymerase without altering the underlying DNA sequence.
-By targeting promoter regions with dCas9‑fusion proteins, researchers can up‑ or down‑regulate transcription of specific genes, offering a powerful tool for functional genomics and therapeutic intervention Nothing fancy..
+By targeting promoter regions with dCas9‑fusion proteins, researchers can up‑ or down‑regulate transcription of specific genes, offering a powerful tool for functional genomics and therapeutic intervention Small thing, real impact..

 In‑vitro translation systems

 Cell‑free protein synthesis platforms combine purified ribosomes, tRNAs, and energy sources to produce proteins on demand.
-These systems are invaluable for rapid prototyping of novel peptides, high‑throughput screening of drug candidates, and the study of translational fidelity under defined conditions But it adds up..
+These systems are invaluable for rapid prototyping of novel peptides, high‑throughput screening of drug candidates, and the study of translational fidelity under defined conditions It's one of those things that adds up..

 Single‑molecule sequencing